 3. Consider timing

-If you have a business page on Facebook or Instagram, you can view analytics of your followers.
+If you have a business page on Facebook or Instagram, you can view the analytics of your followers.

 These analytics can be valuable when developing a strategy to increase your organic reach.
 One factor that is of sheer importance is the timing of your posts.
 In the analytical tools from these social media platforms, you will be able to see at what times most of your followers are online.
 You should post a little before these peak times.
 This way, your content has some time to gain a little traction before most of your followers go online.
-Chances are, if you have uploaded high-quality posts, it will be shown in more timelines and thus reach a wider audience.
+Chances are, if you have uploaded high-quality posts, they will be shown in more timelines and thus reach a wider audience.

 4. Be consistent